Alcohol Cereal Malt Beverage

 7. Under state law, alcohol is permitted in state-owned residences furnished to state officers and employees, and this policy is not applicable.

 8. Non-classroom areas in the following buildings and their immediately adjacent outside grounds are the only areas approved for the service of alcoholic liquor at Kansas State University.
-Those locations may be found here.
+Download the list of locations (pdf).

 9. Cereal malt beverages may be possessed or consumed (without going through the approval process) by those of legal age to possess and consume in private rooms and approved public areas of residence halls.